 Conditions in the outback are surprisingly harsh.
 Daytime temperatures can reach more than 45 C, which is too hot for most people out of the shade.
 And rain is minimal.
 Plus, you have to deal with the constant sun beating down on you.
 But, at the same time, trekking across it can be one of the most rewarding experiences you can have on vacation.

 Here’s what you need to know to prepare and keep you safe.

 Take An Alarm And Set It For Early In The Morning

 Trekking across the Australian outback is an enchanting experience.
-To get the most out of it, you need to wake up in the early morning, just as the sun rises above the horizon.
-Between 5 am and 8 am, it generally feels quite cool, allowing you to cover a lot more ground.
-Then, by the time you approach 10 am, temperatures are soaring, and you need to take shelter.
-Remember, on some summer days; you may wake up to temperatures in the mid-30s.
+However, to get the most out of it, you need to wake up in the early morning, just as the sun rises above the horizon.
+This is because it generally feels quite cool between 5 am, and 8 am, allowing you to cover a lot more ground.
+But then, by the time you approach 10 am, temperatures are soaring, and you need to take shelter.
+Remember, on some summer days, you may wake up to temperatures in the mid-30s.
 And it only gets hotter from there.

 Hire A Reliable Vehicle

 If you’re planning on driving along tracks in the outback, then you’ll need to hire a reliable vehicle from an outlet like Sydney Ute Van Hire.
 While the Australian government paves the cities and coastal areas, the country’s interior is almost entirely wild.
 Hardly anyone lives there.
 And so, once you start travelling inland, pavements give way to dusty, rocky tracks.

 Conditions like these are not ideal for zippy city cars.
 So your best bet is to hire a 4X4 or pickup truck, depending on the kind of luggage you want to bring with you.

 Prepare Your Food In Advance